Sxhil296/javaScript/advance/notes.md

 Object-Oriented Programming (OOP) is a programming paradigm that uses objects as the central building blocks for creating and organizing code.
 In JavaScript, OOP is supported, but it's a bit different from classical OOP languages like Java or C++.

 ## Objects
- collections of key-value pairs, where each value can be a piece of data or a function (method).
+Collections of key-value pairs, where each value can be a piece of data or a function (method).
+It is the base unit.

  ```javascript
  // Creating an object